westacks/telebot/docs/updates.md

 ```

 <!-- tabs:end -->
 ## Registering handlers

-As you created your handler, you should register it in the bot istance.
-Bot will automaticaly execute all handlers in order of registration on any incoming update.
+As you created your handler, you should register it in the bot instance.
+Bot will automatically execute all handlers in order of registration on any incoming update.

 ```php
 // Adding handlers on initialization